 The portion of the Soldier's Body physical training programme in the conscript training system is significant and that of physical training almost half of it.
-The aim of the training is to provide conscripts with sufficient know-how to maintain their level of physical performance in the reserve which is required for performing their emergency conditions task.
+The objective of the training is to provide sufficient know how for persons liable for military service so that they can maintain their level of physical performance in the reserve required for performing their task in emergency conditions.
 Good physical fitness helps to improve your own health, working capacity and quality of life.